ttejuosho/CodePlay/README.md

 # CodingDojoAcademy
-Work from CodingDojo Academy Online Course
+Work from CodingDojo Academy Online Course and Coding Practice